Archaeological site:

 Description:

 Antalya's most beautiful monument is undoubtedly the monumental gate leading into the Kaleiçi.
 It is called the Hadrian's Gate (tr.
 Hadriyanüs Kapisi) or the Triple Gate (tr. Üçkapılar).
-The first name is a memorial of the ancient history of the city, when, in the second century AD, it was visited by the Roman Emperor Hadrian, while the second term refers to the appearance of the monument, which has three archways.
+The first name is a memorial of the ancient history of the city, when, in the second century CE, it was visited by the Roman Emperor Hadrian, while the second term refers to the appearance of the monument, which has three archways.

 History of the structure

 Fantastic stories are told about the gate, like the one about Makeda, Queen of Sheba, who drove through the gate, and then rested in Aspendos, on her way to a meeting with King Solomon.
-However, there is not a grain of truth in it since these events, even if they had been real, happened in the tenth century BC, and therefore long before the construction of the gate.
+However, there is not a grain of truth in it since these events, even if they had been real, happened in the tenth century BCE, and therefore long before the construction of the gate.

-The northern tower (on the right) was rebuilt during the reign of the Seljuk sultan Alaeddin Keykubat I, that is, in the first half of the thirteenth century AD.
+The northern tower (on the right) was rebuilt during the reign of the Seljuk sultan Alaeddin Keykubat I, that is, in the first half of the thirteenth century CE.
 Only its lowest part has been preserved from Roman times.
 There is also an inscription on this tower, written in Old Turkish language, but in Arabic script.

-Hadrian's Gate was discovered for the Western world by Francis Beaufort who, in 1817, published its description in his diary of the trip along the southern coast of Asia Minor.
+Hadrian's Gate was discovered for the Western world by Francis Beaufort, who, in 1817, published its description in his diary of the trip along the southern coast of Asia Minor.
 This text contains information about a higher level of the gate.
 However, it must have been destroyed later in the 19th century, as other European visitors to Antalya, Charles Texier (in the 30s of the 19th century) and Lanckoronski, were no longer able to describe its exact appearance.

-Although it may be hard to believe, the total exposure of Hadrian's Gate and its renovation took place only in the 50s of the twentieth century, over 60 years after the visit of Lanckoronski.
+Although it may be difficult to believe, the total exposure of Hadrian's Gate and its renovation took place only in the 50s of the twentieth century, over 60 years after the visit of Lanckoronski.
 Currently, it is one of the highlights of a visit to Antalya and the place where almost every tourist wants to take a commemorative photo.

 Architecture